 It is difficult to put an exact value on these items, but our lawyers are experienced at obtaining significant awards for pain and suffering.
 Some of the factors we will consider when building your case:

-The first phase is the emergency phase, beginning from the time of the burn up to several days later.
+The first phase of burn pain is the emergency phase, beginning from the time of the burn up to several days later.
 During this period, pain is very intense.
-Part of this is caused by procedures necessary to keep the patient alive, procedures such as treating and dressing the wound, inserting a catheter, intubation and bronchoscopy.
+Some of this pain is caused by procedures necessary to keep the patient alive, including procedures such as treating and dressing the wound, inserting a catheter, intubation, and bronchoscopy.

 The second phase is known as the acute phase, lasting from days to months depending on the severity of the burn.
 During this stage, treatment and dressing of the wound continue.
 But other procedures may be needed to aid in the recovery process.
 The wound must be debrided (dead tissue removed), either with enzymes, mechanical means, surgically, with hydrotherapy, or some combination.
 Because debridement must reach a layer of healthy blood vessels, it is painful.
 Other treatment procedures include surgical intervention, physical therapy, and dressing changes.
 Also, skin grafting may be necessary during this time, which is painful.
 After the skin transplant, the donor area can cause pain.